Dezen-freedom-block-by-block/smartdrive/README.md

 - Validating Data: Checking the integrity and availability of stored data by validating sub-chunks across miners.
 This ensures that the data remains consistent and uncorrupted throughout the network.
 - Ensuring Availability: Continuously monitoring the network to ensure that data is always accessible and retrievable.
 Validators perform regular checks to guarantee that all stored data is available for retrieval when needed.
 - Incentivizing Miners: Providing rewards to miners based on their performance in storing and maintaining data integrity.
 Validators assess miners' contributions and distribute rewards accordingly, encouraging high standards of reliability and performance.
-- Performance-Based Rewards and Penalties: Miners are rewarded based on the speed of their responses and penalized if they fail to respond or if their responses do not meet the required standards.
-This ensures that only the most reliable miners are incentivized, maintaining the overall health of the network.

 Validators need to run continuously to monitor and validate data, ensuring the network remains robust and secure.
 Their ongoing efforts are critical in maintaining a high standard of data integrity and availability across the SmartDrive subnet.